CIRSS/cs598-data-curation/_sources/syllabus.md

 | A-           | 88%                            | B-           | 78%            | F            | Below 58%      |

-## Grading

-1. Quizzes (10%): The lowest grade will be dropped out of 14 weekly quizzes
-1. Assignments (18% each): There will be 4 mini project style assignments
-3. Final exam (18%): The final exam will cover the entire semester

 ## Assigment Deadlines

-For all assignment deadlines, please refer to the Course Assignment Deadlines, Late Policy, and Academic Calendar page in Coursera
+For all assignment deadlines, please refer to the Course Assignment Deadlines, Late Policy, and Academic Calendar page in Coursera.

 ## Late Policy